-"The show was initially just going to be about the bedroom, a reprieve from politics, and then I realised that he [Ramaphosa] is in the bedroom." says Schreuders.
+"The show was initially just going to be about the bedroom, a reprieve from politics, and then I realised that he [Ramaphosa] is in the bedroom," says Schreuders.
 Apart from the Ramaphosa bust, all the

 Apart from the Ramaphosa bust, all the painted wood sculptures on her show focus on the intimate moods and rituals of the bedroom.
-It is a place of candour, anxiety, banality and sex.
-The most eye-catching piece on view is a study of partially clothed couple going at it doggy style displayed near a small, wall-mounted work depicting a uniformed cheeples of Chief.
-He are a small wall-mounted work depicting as uniformed schoolboy in Christ-like pose.
-The show also includes a teern y sculpture of a dead budgle, as well as various full-length studies of adolescent women, each an unreliable proxy for the artist.
-One girl-woman sleeps, another introspectively combs her hair, a third politely stands with her arms behind her back, and a fourth closes her eyes as her naked body is engulfed in flames.
-Each is a family secret encoded in wood.
+It is a place of candour, anxiety, banaity and sex.
+The most eye-catching plece on view is a study of partially clothed couple going at it dogg sythed displayed near a small, wall-mounted work depicting a uniformed schoolboy in Christ-like pose.
+The show also includes a teeny sculpture

+The show also includes a teen y sculptur of a dead budgle, as well as various fulllength studies of adolescent women, each an unreliable proxy for the artist.
+One glriwoman sleeps, another introspectively combs her hair, a third politely stands with her arms behind her back, and a fourth closes her eyes as her naked body is